Time Encoding Quantization of Bandlimited and Finite-Rate-of-Innovation Signals: Preliminaries and Problem formulation

+where $X(j\omega)$ is the continuous-time Fourier transform of the signal $x(t)$.
+In general, the bandwidth $2\Omega$ and the amplitude upper-bound $c$ are independent.
+Here, we consider BL signals with maximal energy $E$; in this case, as given in \cite{papoulis1967limits}, the relation between $\Omega$ and $c$ is

-We consider the IF-TEM sampling and recovery mechanism as in \cite{lazar2004time} (except that the refractory period is assumed to be zero).
-By using an iterative approach, Lazar and Tóth showed that such signals can be perfectly recovered using an IF-TEM with parameters $\{b,\kappa,\delta\}$ if $b>c$ and \cite{lazar2004time}
+We adopt the IF-TEM sampling mechanism with a zero refractory period, following the approach proposed in \cite{lazar2004time}.
+By using an iterative approach, the authors in \cite{lazar2004time,pnevmatikakis2010spikes} showed that BL signals can be perfectly recovered using an IF-TEM with parameters $\{b,\kappa,\delta\}$ if $b>c$ and

 The bound in \eqref{eq:density} requires a bandwidth that is inversely proportional to the time difference between the firing instants, i.e., the BL input signal can be recovered if the overall firing rate of the IF-TEM is higher than the Nyquist rate.
-In this case, the signal is reconstructed in a manner similar to that of a BL signal recorded with irregularly spaced amplitude samples (cf. \cite{lazar2004time,adam2020sampling} for IF-TEM recovery mechanism details).
+Using the IF-TEM sampler, the signal is reconstructed similarly to a BL signal with non-uniformly spaced amplitude samples.
+The reconstruction operator $\mathcal{R}$ is defined as: